 Her father bought a paddock at Five Dock which Ella described as then being a green place 'with just a few pegs to tell you where the new streets were to be'.
 Her childhood at Five Dock is described as having pets - including a pet wallaby!, horses, a vegetable garden and a swimming pool.
 Her love of drawing animals both from nature and at the Museum filled her days.

 Her father's firm was one of the first to use electric lights and he told stories about using electric lighting to speed up the construction of the Garden Palace, which burnt down soon after.
 Her father also told stories of the Hunter River including rescuing a drowning cow and sustaining it on the second floor of the house, until the water subsided.
 Her father liked horses but not gambling.
 Her mother disliked horses and forbade the children to go near them.

 Ella was home schooled by her Mother despite the old Five Dock Public School being just across from the McFadyen 'paddock'.
 She learned Latin and grammar and although ruminated over having mother as teacher credited her sound sense and use of 'Gardiner's analysis' as providing her with the correct use of words and as words became her career, of seven decades in length as a poet, wordsmith, story teller and editor, her mother did very well indeed.
 Ella remembers reading Shakespeare's 'Hamlet' when aged 10!

 alike those on the Isle of Coll, Ella did not attend school but ‘instead finding companionship in her dolls and the books her father scattered thoughtfully around the family home.
 In a sign of what was to come, she often spent her time reading, sketching birds at the local museum, looking through old diaries and notebooks, and pretending to publish newspapers…..’
 [2.]

-We found that little story and Henry Kendall photo taken by Ella:
+That little story and Henry Kendall rock photo taken by Ella:

 BY ELLA McFADYEN.